mgenev/nodember/README.md

 ## Before You Begin
-Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application:
+Before you begin we recommend you read about the basic building blocks that assemble a Full Stack JS application:
 * MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.
 * Express - The best way to understand express is through its [Official Website](http://expressjs.com/), particularly [The Express Guide](http://expressjs.com/guide.html); you can also go through this [StackOverflow Thread](http://stackoverflow.com/questions/8144214/learning-express-for-node-js) for more resources.
 * EmberJS - Ember's [Official Website](http://embers.com/) is a great starting point.
 You can also use [Ember Watch](http://www.emberwatch.com/)